fractl-io/fractl/README.md

 ## Fractl is innovative
 Fractl introduces a number of innovative concepts to programming:

-1. **Graph-based Hierarchical Data Model** - compose the high-level data model of an application as hierarchical graph of business entities with relationships.
+1. **Graph-based Hierarchical Data Model** - compose the high-level data model of an application as a hierarchical graph of business entities with relationships.
 Such [entities and relationships](https://docs.fractl.io/docs/concepts/data-model) are first-class constructs in Fractl.
 2. **Zero-trust Programming** - tightly control operations on business entities through [declarative access-control](https://docs.fractl.io/docs/concepts/zero-trust-programming) encoded directly in the model itself.
 3. **Declarative Dataflow** - express business logic as [purely-declarative patterns of data](https://docs.fractl.io/docs/concepts/declarative-dataflow).
-4. **Resolvers** - use a simple, but [powerful interface](https://docs.fractl.io/docs/concepts/resolvers) to interface with external systems.
+4. **Resolvers** - use a simple, but [powerful mechanism](https://docs.fractl.io/docs/concepts/resolvers) to interface with external systems.
 5. **Interceptors** - [extend the fractl runtime](https://docs.fractl.io/docs/concepts/interceptors) with custom capabilities.
 6. **Entity-graph-Database Mapping** - take advantage of an [abstract persistence layer](https://docs.fractl.io/docs/concepts/entity-db-mapping) for fully-automated storage of entity instances.